 Whether it’s on the news, on the radio, or over a cup of coffee with friends, we’re almost certain you’ve heard people talking about “accessory dwelling units” or “ADUs.”
-With the launch of SEVERAL new California state ADU laws, it’s easier than ever to add one of these units to your property.
+With the launch of SEVERAL new California state ADU laws within just the last few years, it’s easier than ever to add one of these units to your property.
 Backyard ADUs are springing up in almost every neighborhood.

 But what the heck are they?